SamBackwell/sambackwell.github.io/coasters/index.md

 <p>
 	Sparking a conversation can be as simple as seeding the right idea in the right place.
-A good fact, or even a good story isn’t enough, you must connect, engage and invite contribution.
+A good fact, or even a good story isn't enough, you must connect, engage and invite contribution.
 Sometimes the best conversations start with a problem to ponder – generating insight, understanding and an appreciation of others’ perspectives even if there is no objective answer possible (which can itself be an insight).
 </p>

 <p>